Amphiura

-Amphiura is a large genus of brittle stars (Ophiuroidea) found in oceans worldwide from tropics to Arctic and Antarctic regions.
+Amphiura is a large genus of brittle stars (Ophiuroidea) found in oceans worldwide, from tropics to Arctic and Antarctic regions.

 Systematics and phylogeny

 Amphiura is a large genus that is currently divided into the following six subgenera: Amphioplus, Amphiura, Fellaria, Ophionema, Ophiopelte and Ophiopeltis.
 The once used subgenus Acrocnida has been elevated to a genus rank.
-Fossil record of the genus date back to Turonian (Amphiura plana).
+The fossil record of the genus dates back to the Turonian (Amphiura plana).